 Dr Jennifer Carter

-BA, MRes, PhD
+BA, MRes, PhD, SFHEA

 In 2017, Jennifer won the Medical Sciences Division Early Career Teaching Excellence Award.
 She also won 'Most Acclaimed Lecturer of the Year' in 2018 for the Oxford Student Union student-led teaching awards.
 In 2021, she was awarded the “Senior Fellow of the Higher Education Academy” (SFHEA) title for her leadership in the promotion of teaching excellence.

-Carter JL. et al, (2020), J Am Heart Assoc, 9
+Knowles R. et al, (2021), J Am Heart Assoc